lucagoc/yoga-14APU8-linux/README.md

 ## Things to know

 - Everything has been tested on an Arch Linux installation, the 28/10/2024, with BIOS `M6CN38WW` (15/12/2023).
 - Most of the issues are related to poorly written BIOS by Lenovo.
-Lenovo seems to have dropped support for this device as the latest [BIOS version is dated 15/12/2023](https://pcsupport.lenovo.com/fr/fr/products/laptops-and-netbooks/yoga-series/yoga-slim-7-14apu8/downloads/driver-list/component?name=BIOS&id=5AC6A815-321D-440E-8833-B07A93E0428C).
+A new BIOS update has been released the [10/02/2025](https://pcsupport.lenovo.com/fr/fr/products/laptops-and-netbooks/yoga-series/yoga-slim-7-14apu8/downloads/driver-list/component?name=BIOS&id=5AC6A815-321D-440E-8833-B07A93E0428C) and seems to fix some issues.
 - Feel free to open issues with your own Linux experience with this laptop.
 - I'm not the maintener of the custom firmware / injected SSDT, if you have any problems related with them, open issues on their related repos.